pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 ### **FINAL DOCUMENT MUST BE SUBMITTED IN THE FORM OF A GITHUB REPO FORMATTED IN MARKDOWN**

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-Lines starting with a > (such as this one) can be removed.See the Terra Grants Process on how to submit a proposal.
->
 - **Project Name:** Notifi
 - **Team Name:** Notifi Networks, Inc
 - **Payment Address:** terra175pxavlwh4a8fe7xllc6tzdk69euw2d9r3q3uv

-> ⚠️ The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.
->

 ## Project Overview